eric-tang40/messagingApp/README.md

 4. Activate the Virtual Environment
    1. For macOS/Linux: `source venv/bin/activate`
    2. For Windows: `venv\Scripts\activate`

+5. Install Requirements
+   1. Run `pip install -r requirements.txt`

-5. Configure the Python Module
+7. Configure the Python Module
    1. Navigate to **File -> Project Structure -> Modules**.
 Verify that a module named 'python_backend' already exists.
 Click on it.
    2. Navigate to **Dependencies**.
 Change the <mark>Module SDK</mark> to your new virtual environment.
 Ensure that your new SDK is a Python environment.
       1. Click on **Edit** saving the Module SDK.
 Make sure that the <mark>Python SDK home path:</mark> matches the path of the virtual environment in your project.
    3. Click **Apply**, then **OK**.
    4. Your Python module is set up!

-6. Add the JavaFX library
+8. Add the JavaFX library
    1. Download the version of JavaFX that is most compatible with your computer.
    2. Navigate to **File -> Project Structure -> Modules**.
 Verify that a module named 'messagingApp' already exists.
 Click on it.
    3. Under the **Module SDK** dropdown, you should see a small **+**.
 Click on it.
 Then, select **Library...**, and add the necessary JavaFX files.